vitalyisaev2/gorocksdb_merge_operator_issue/README.md

 ## gorocksdb_merge_operator_issue

-We have `Go` application that uses `Rocksdb` via `CGO` wrappers ().
-Currently we are experiencing uncontrolled process memory growth during the iteration over the whole RocksDB databases.
-After some tests we've find out that the memory allocated within `MergeOperator` is actually never freed.
+We have `Go` application that uses `Rocksdb` via `CGO` wrappers (https://github.com/tecbot/gorocksdb).
+Currently we are experiencing uncontrolled process memory growth at the time of the iteration over the whole RocksDB database.
+After some tests we've find out that memory allocated within `MergeOperator` is actually never freed.
 Two minimal working examples in `Go` and `C++` are provided to explore this issue.
 Both examples are just iterating several times over the database.
 Please follow these steps to reproduce:

 Install build dependencies the way you prefer:
 1. `go` 1.10.1